tshella/saas_translator_architecture/README.md

 👩‍💻 Developer Guidance
 Environment Setup
-Ensure you have Docker and Docker Compose installed.
+Ensure Docker and Docker Compose are installed.

 Use ./backend/scripts/setup.sh to start with a clean environment.